nuxeo-sandbox/nuxeo-labs-multi-nuxeoapps/README.md

 # nuxeo-labs-multi-nuxeoapps

-Performs a search in multiple other Nuxeo applications.
+Performs a server-side search in multiple other Nuxeo applications.

 ## Searching Multiple Nuxeo Applications